yugri/grafana_observer_tutorial/README.md

 ### Common Issues

 1. **Port conflicts**: Ensure ports 8000, 9090, and 3000 are available
-2. **Permission issues**: Run Docker commands with appropriate permissions
+2. **Permission issues**: Run Docker commands with appropriate permissions or add you docker user to sudo group
 3. **Metrics not appearing**: Check that the app is running and accessible

 ### Logs